NabinAdhikari674/Detection-of-IOT-Botnet-Attacks/README.md

 The data provided in both sources is very huge **(UCI- about 3.1 GB, CTU-13 - about 74 GB extracted)**, so the data used is probably the snip of the original data of a IOT device or a single attack type and a benign traffic data

 ## Data may not be uploaded yet because the data is in compressed form and is very large.
-So if data is available, it is probably the snip pf the original extracted data
+So if data is available, it is probably the snip of the original extracted data